Three Benefits of Shoulder Season Travel

 3. Moderate Weather

 Some might argue that shoulder season travel does not offer the best weather.
 My experience has been otherwise.
-I’ve found that in some cases, peak travel season is just too hot!
+I’ve found that in some cases, the peak travel season is just too hot!
 And what good is beach weather if all the beaches and pools are swarming with guests?

 Here’s the thing.
 During shoulder season, the weather may not be perfect; but then again it might be.
 Case in point: We happened to luck out with high 70’s tp low 80’s (F) weather on a November trip to Cat Island, Bahamas.
 Perfection!